valmeylan/bayesiancomputation/README.md

 • Interweaved (a) the Rejection Sampling and (b) the Importance Sampling algorithms for (iii) student-t data-augmented GARCH(1,1) model, see (D. Ardia, L. Hoogerheide, 2009).

 • Algorithm tuning and cost highlights.

+Note: in the event where the Jupyter Notebooks are not rendering within GitHub, paste their link in https://nbviewer.jupyter.org/ to visualize them.